MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 ## Install the Dynamics 365 Product Visualize solution

-The Dynamics 365 Product Visualize solution is a package that customizes your Dynamics 365 installation to support Dynamics 365 Product Visualize.
+The Dynamics 365 Product Visualize solution is a package that customizes your Dynamics 365 Sales installation to support Dynamics 365 Product Visualize.

 ### Import the Dynamics 365 Product Visualize solution